Innoble/playground-zfwor1v3/statement.md

 ## Pathfinding

 I have 3 pathfinding algorithms, two of which are very fast.
+They all assume you try to get the maximum amount of items.
+But the greedy one also makes assumptions about the order in which you do it.

 I use them as follows:

 + Slow BFS with classes (pathnodes) to run only once, on move turn.
 I create the first layer of nodes in my search tree this way.
 I kept this with classes because it was easier and because changing it wouldnt help me.
 It needed to be different, because I needed to backtrack through the nodes to generate the movement list (strings to output).
 + Fast (non-greedy) BFS for the first move layer of my push turn.
 I cache all possible outcomes with the maximum amount of items gathered.
-Basically you get one move per reachable tile this way, usually not so many.
-This BFS is classless, done only with integer arrays.
+Basically you get one move per reachable tile this way, usually many.
+This BFS is classless, using only with integer arrays.
 + Even faster greedy BFS.
 This assumes a player will get the closest items first and then the rest.
 In 99% of cases this will net the same result as the above version.
 I used this for the deeper search layers.

 I will explain the second version in a separate article because it is much more general, being usable for different multi's and contests.

+## Search

+As people assumed, I used my own Smitsimax algorithm.
+I didn't want to let people know I used this.
+It is one thing to give away a tool, but another to tell people when to use it.
+If people knew what I used to get to rank 1 during contest, they would switch to it much more quickly and catch up more easily.
+If I had to risk failure by choosing this algorithm, then so should everyone else.
+Choosing your strategy is part of the challenge.
+If people already know what is good, then there is no risk to it.
+For a long time I was not sure I went the right way using this algorithm.
+I was "stuck" at around rank 10 for a day or two and then I fixed a bug that shot me up to rank 1 by a wide margin.
+That's when I was sure.

+### Problems with Smitsimax

+As others mentioned, the moves in a search are tricky.
+Pushes are always free choices, not constrained by the opponents' actions.
+Moves depend on the state of the board.
+At first I solved this by making only push-nodes and doing my greedy bfs to determine the move options.
+I picked the best move option by eval.
+The eval was a very fast lookup created by a key consisting of quest item position, player position and tile orientations.
+It worked well.
+Much later I found (to my regret about time lost coding) a random move selection worked even better.
+So in the end, my moves (excepting the output move in the move turn) were all random.

+I noticed however, that moves inside the search are somehow very unimportant compared to pushes, assuming you always collect the maximum amount of items available.
+When I first got to rank 1 halfway through the contest, I didn't even have a search on my move turn.
+I just did a single pathfinding run.
+My push search was pretty deep and this mattered more.

+Later on I found a way to generate ALL moves for ALL pushes.
+During the search for the pushturn I could select any combination of depth 1 pushes and use lookups to get all pathfinding endresults.
+Generating this move cache took less than a millisecond.
+You would think it would be best to use this to get a Move-node layer after the first push layer and use full smitsimax during the first 3 phases (push-move-push).
+However, when I did this, my bot performed worse.
+I unit tested a lot, because I could not believe it, but it really was true.
+Even with all moves cached it was better to do Push -> Random Cached Move -> Push -> Random greedy move -> Push -> Random greedy move.
+So no statistics were gathered on move nodes.

+#### Summarized

+##### Move turn